 ALA/ALSC holds "right of first refusal" to publish all speeches and papers presented at events sponsored by ALSC except for previously published and copyrighted material.
 This includes preconference and program events held during the Annual Conferences and/or Midwinter Meetings of ALA as well as any other ALSC institutes, workshops, conferences, or division-sponsored program activities.

 All material in CAL is subject to copyright by ALA and may be reprinted or photocopied and distributed for the noncommercial purpose of educational or scientific advancement.
 All such reprints and photocopies must include a credit line attributing the material to ALA and CAL.
 (Contact the ALA Rights and Permissions Office for specific text to be used in the credit line.
-See Item F below.)
+See Item E, in section II below.)

 E. Editorial Responsibility